nlgranger/SeqTools/README.rst

 LazyProc
 ========

-TLDR; Like python's map but you can also use indexing on the result.
+TLDR; Like python's itertools but with lazy evaluation on indexable sequences.

-This library provides simple helper functions for lazy evaluation of indexable objects such as lists.
-It can be used to design and evaluate chained transformations pipelines.
+This library provides simple helper functions for lazy evaluation of sequences such as lists.
+It can be used to quickly design and evaluate chained transformations pipelines.

 Lazy evaluation is easily understood by looking an example: